Medically reviewed by Drugs.com. Last updated on Oct 26, 2020.

 Obstetrical paracervical block anesthesia

-Postsurgical analgesia: Infiltration (local): Dose is based on size of surgical site, volume required to cover the area, and individual patient factors (maximum dose: 266 mg (20 mL).
+Local anesthesia: Infiltration: Single dose: Dose is based on size of surgical site, volume required to cover the area, and individual patient factors (maximum dose: 266 mg [20 mL]).
 General dosage guidance for bunionectomy and hemorrhoidectomy provided below:

-Hemorrhoidectomy: 30 mL of diluted bupivacaine (liposomal) (20 mL diluted with 10 mL NS) divided and administered as 6 injections of 5 mL each (total dose = 266 mg [20 mL]
+Hemorrhoidectomy: 30 mL of diluted bupivacaine (liposomal) (20 mL diluted with 10 mL NS) divided and infiltrated as 6 injections of 5 mL each (total dose = 266 mg [20 mL]) around the anal sphincter.

 Refer to adult dosing.

-Store intact at 2°C to 8°C (36°F to 46˚F); do not freeze; do not heat or autoclave vials once removed from refrigerator.
-Intact vials may also be stored at 20°C to 25°C (68°F to 77°F) for up to 30 days (do not re-refrigerate).
-Following withdrawal from the vial, may be held at 20°C to 25°C (68°F to 77°F) up to 4 hours prior to administration.
-Do not administer if it is suspected that the vial has been frozen or exposed to high temperature (>40°C [104°F]) for an extended period of time.
-Discard any unused medication.
+Store intact vials at 2°C to 8°C (36°F to 46°F); may also store at 20°C to 25°C (68°F to 77°F) for up to 30 days (do not re-refrigerate); do not heat or autoclave vials before use.
+Following withdrawal from the vial, store at 20°C to 25°C (68°F to 77°F) up to 4 hours prior to administration.
+Diluted suspensions must be used within 4 hours of preparation.
+Do not freeze or expose to high temperature (>40°C [104°F]) for an extended period of time or administer if suspected of being frozen or exposed to high temperatures.
+Discard any unused portion.

 Bupivacaine: May enhance the adverse/toxic effect of Bupivacaine (Liposomal).
 Management: Bupivacaine may be administered immediately before, or administered in the same admixture syringe as liposomal bupivacaine as long as the ratio of the milligram dose of bupivacaine to liposomal bupivacaine does not exceed 1:2.
 Consider therapy modification